souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 ```

 ### Legacy Syntax
-The syntax of Souffle changed over time.
+The syntax of Soufflé changed over time.
 Older code bases can be still used with
-modern versions of Souffle.
+modern versions of Soufflé.
 In older versions of Soufflé we used
 ```prolog
 .decl A(x:number) input
 .decl B(x:number) output